-I respect hoarders because they seem to have a real sense of the spiritual energy of objects.
+I respect hoarders because they seem to have a true sense of the spiritual energy of objects.
 I'd like to meet a knife hoarder and find out why they do it.
-I'd also of course be terrified to meet this person and go to there house, because they are most likely "knife happy" and that can't be good.
+I'd also of course be terrified to meet this person and go to their house, because they are most likely "knife happy" and that can't be good.

 I had the knife the whole time.
 It was just an everyday part of my life.
 And then like moonstruck, I realized it was my muse.

 I was listening to Madonna's Immaculate collection when I made this.
 She was really at her finest then.
 I was so fortunate as a kid that I had the CD and I would play it over and over and just make up my own dance moves and be really theatrical about it.
 On her Truth or Dare tour, when the cops tried to put the kibosh on parts of her act, she refused to compromise and described her work as "catharsis".
-I also admire Sinead O'Connor for her efforts to become a priest (Father), not for the politics of it, but because it would just be a really tough thing to do.
 George Michael's song "Father" is also a favourite of mine.
 As is Bruce Springsteen's "I'm on Fire", where he asks "if you're daddy is home".

 I took the one less travelled by,

 Two roads diverged in a yellow wood